-Good To Know: Oftentimes, when comparing site visitors from Google Analytics and Leadfeeder, you’ll notice that Google Analytics is showing more “leads” than Leadfeeder.
-What gives?
-Well, Leadfeeder has a valued partnership agreement with Google Analytics and using our proprietary algorithm in conjunction with them, we only pull the IP Addresses of businesses.
+Good To Know: Google Analytics used to feature a Network Report that allowed users to compare site visitors from Google Analytics and Leadfeeder.
+However, Google Analytics changed the Network Report in Feb 2020 so you can no longer see this data in that report.
+Leadfeeder is still a valued integrations partner with Google Analytics.
+However, we use our own proprietary algorithm in our GDPR-friendly Leadfeeder Tracker script.
+We only pull the IP Addresses of businesses.
 Visitors that come from actual business IP addresses are the only website visitors any website tracking solutions can identify (due to the way IP addresses are designed and work, it isn’t possible to identify specific people via individual IP addresses).
 For B2B sales needs, identifying and tracking the companies visiting your website is mission critical.
 Read on for more information about how Leadfeeder gives you the information you need to identify the most engaged prospects and increase sales.

 Leadfeeder Sales Strategies

 Custom feeds allow you to quickly see companies that match certain criteria.
 For example, a person from a prospective company may have visited certain web pages on your site that show qualified interest, such as downloading your gated content or clicking through your pricing and product pages, or be located in a particular country or they might be from a certain industry.
 There are many other possibilities to explore!